 I need to file a federal return, but I don't know how.
 What do I do?

-Suffolk University will be offering free tax preparation services during the months of February, March and April for all students who worked in 2015 and earned less than $54,000.
-Stop by One Beacon during the Suffolk site operating hours to get help with your taxes!
-Please make sure to view the list of documents to bring prior to your visit.
+Suffolk University will be offering free tax preparation services during the months of February, March and April for all students who worked in 2016 and earned less than $54,000.
+Site operating hours to be determined.

 What else do I need to know about U.S. taxes?

 The first step with filing taxes is to figure out if you are a resident or nonresident for tax purposes.
 Generally if you were in the U.S. less than 5 months in 2016, you are a non-resident.

 If you are employed in the United States, your employer will send you a statement of earnings, called a Form W-2, by the end of January that details your income and any taxes withheld during the previous year.
 If you receive benefits of a tax treaty for employment, scholarship or fellowship income, you will receive a Form 1042-S by mid-March that details your income and treaty benefits.